katarinapetrovicc/earth-capacitance-and-magnetic-field/README.md

 ## Overview

-This repository contains COMSOL Multiphysics models developed as part of a graduate project in Computational Electromagnetics.
+This repository contains COMSOL Multiphysics models developed as part of a project assignment in Computational Electromagnetics.

 The project focuses on the numerical modeling of the Earth's electromagnetic environment through three simulation models.